San Juan Mountains

 Tourism is a major part of the regional economy, with the narrow gauge railway between Durango and Silverton being an attraction mostly in the summer and fall.
 Off-roading is popular on the old trails which linked the historic mining camps, including the notorious Black Bear Road.
 Visiting old ghost towns is popular, as is wilderness trekking and mountain climbing.
 Many of the old mining camps are popular sites of summer homes.
 Though the San Juans are extremely steep and receive much snow, so far only Telluride has made the transition to a major ski resort.
 Purgatory Resort, once known as Durango Mountain Resort, is a small ski area 26 miles north of Durango.
 There is also skiing on Wolf Creek Pass at the Wolf Creek ski area.
 Recently Silverton Mountain ski area has begun operation near Silverton.
 The range is also a popular destination for endurance sports like trail running and mountain biking; Silverton is home to the Hardrock 100 Endurance Run one of the most difficult and technical ultra-marathons in the world.
+The San Juan Skyway, a 236-mile route through the area, now provides access to the mountains and towns like Durango, Dolores, Ridgway, Ouray, and Silverton.
+The stretch between the final two towns is nicknamed the "Million Dollar Highway."

 The Rio Grande drains the east side of the range.
 The other side of the San Juans, the western slope of the continental divide, is drained by tributaries of the San Juan, Dolores and Gunnison rivers, which all flow into the Colorado River.

 The San Juan and Uncompahgre National Forests cover a large portion of the San Juan Mountains.
 The Continental Divide Trail, a long-distance hiking trail follows the crest of the San Juan Mountains.
 The Weminuche Wilderness, Colorado's largest wilderness area, with an area of 499771 acre is in the San Juans.
 152 miles of the Continental Divide trail are located on Trail #813 which follow through the San Juan wilderness and Weminuche Wilderness.